 - Do they meet the acceptable standard of health for their visa type?

 - Do they have any character issues?
 Previous convictions, issues with previous visa applications etc

 - Do they have the right qualifications or previous work experience for the role?

 - Are they Bona fide?

-Once the visa application is lodged it will link up with the accreditation and relevant job check for your business.
+Once the visa application is lodged it will link up with the accreditation and relevant job check for your business through reference numbers provided to your company.
 The applicant will be assessed and a decision made on their visa.